ATOMNFT/Flipper-Vault/Animations/README.md

-Here are custom animations I made for the Flipper Zero.
+Here are some custom animations I made for the Flipper Zero.
 All animations will be in theme categories for easy navigation* :

 - [Rogue Master Themed](https://github.com/ATOMNFT/Flipper-Vault/tree/main/Animations/Rogue%20Master%20Themed) - Dedicated to Rogue Master